 The Blu-ray contains both parts 1 + 2 of Fujita's Lady Snowblood.
 So it's dual-layered but essentially, represents single-layered transfer for each film.
-Part one looks quite thick and heavy - reminiscent of many Japanese films we've covered in the same production era.
-Contrast is dullish on the image is dark but seems to me to represent an authentic, un-manipulated, transfer.
+Part one looks quite thick and heavy and dull.
+Contrast is muddy-ish and the image is dark.
 Part two gets brighter with detail and contrast marginally superior.
-Much of the modest look is down to the original source and fans can't expect silk purses here.
+This greenish hue is probably accurate to the source used.
 There was no undue noise and the visuals are notably improved from their SD counterparts.
 This Blu-ray won't be a reference disc but does supply consistent 1080P presentations.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 Both films are transferred with the same linear PCM 2.0 channel track at 1536 kbps in the original Japanese.
 I think it sounds okay - but nothing dynamic.
 It is clear and clean - probably not far off the original production.
 The second film may be marginally crisper.
 The audio transfer seemed to support the films adequately.
 There are optional English (SDH) subtitles and my Momitsu has identified it as being a region 'B'-locked.